frankhjung/article-quickcheck/quickcheck.md

 Apart from custom values, you may also want a custom distribution.
 Random testing is most effective when the values being tested closely match the distribution of the actual data.
 As the provided generators know nothing of your data, they typically will use a uniform distribution.
-If something else is required, you will need to provide your own generator.
+If however, something else is required then you will need to provide your own generator.
 Luckily, these are not difficult to write.
+The test tools we have used (Haskell:QuickCheck, Java:QuickTheories and Python:Hypothesis) have rich libraries of generators but can also be easily extended.

 ## Shrinkage